Disability Insurance Benefits And ERISA Attorneys

 In many states, if bad faith is found to have occurred, the insurance company is opened up to significant liabilities, including amounts well in excess of the policy limits or punitive damages.

-For more information about what does and does not constitute insurance bad faith, contact attorney Shawn E. McDermott.
-A lawyer serving Denver and Colorado Springs, Shawn specializes in insurance litigation.
+For more information about what does and does not constitute insurance bad faith, contact the insurance law attorneys at McDermott Law.
+Our lawyers advise and represent clients throughout the Denver area and greater Colorado.